werf/werf/docs/pages_en/usage/deploy/deployment_scenarios.md

 1. Build images and publish them to the container registry.

-2. Add the parameters passed to the main chart and publish it in the OCI repository.
+2. Add the passed parameters and publish the main chart to the OCI repository.
 The chart contains references to the images published in the first step.

 3. Apply the published bundle to the cluster.